PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 <h3> 1.7 Test Completion</h3>
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team

-The traceability matrix was generated and can be found here: **(inserati aici fie o poza cu matricea de trasabilitate din jira, fie linkul catre fiserul excel exportat din jira cu matricea de trasabilitate.
-Nu uitati sa faceti filtrare dupa type = story)**
+The traceability matrix was generated and can be found here:
 ![image](https://github.com/user-attachments/assets/76fdc269-8bf2-40b7-b0d9-1932e53a4978)

 Test execution chart was generated and can be found below.
-**(inserati aici raportul de executie generat din jira din sectiunea de dashboards)**
+- The attached diagram gives us an overview and the progress made in meeting the requirements, testing and the overall condition of the project.
+The main important functionality of this project is the creation of an account in the sales platform that has been successfully implemented and tested.<br>
+- All the tests associated with this functionality have passed successfully, this indicates that the account creation functionality is complete and works as expected (green area).<br>
+- During the testing process, two bugs were detected, one of which was assigned, fixed and retested successfully (PST-19) and the other bug (PST-31) that was not assigned, unfixed and untested again (red area).<br>
+- As a general conclusion, this does not affect the creation of an account within the application and does not generate negative effects on it, not having a negative effect that impacts the state of the application or its performance.

 ![image](https://github.com/user-attachments/assets/1f1851ad-abc7-4543-a335-8d52c52acb4c)

 The final report shows that a number zero tests have failed of a total of ten.

-A number of two bogs total bugs were found, from which the priority is: one bug are high and one bug are medium.
+A number of two bogs total bugs were found, from which the priority is: one bug are high and one bug are medium.<br>

-In this project we tested the online sales platform <https://www.temu.com/ro> and more precisely one of its most important functionalities, the account creation functionality as a customer, but also other functionalities such as: adding a payment method, adding a delivery address, logging in when the user uses credentials or not or has the 2FA option activated.
+In this project we tested the online sales platform <https://www.temu.com/ro> and more precisely one of its most important functionalities, the account creation functionality as a customer, but also other functionalities such as: adding a payment method, adding a delivery address, logging in when the user uses credentials or not or has the 2FA option activated.<br>
-   The testing process went as expected and without problems.
+   The testing process went as expected and without problems.<br>
   Within the project, the following were carried out:
-Three Stories
+- Three Stories
-Ten tests carried out and fully executed two bugs that do not have a major significant impact on the functionality and performance of the product, including: a bug has been assigned, fixed, retested and closed an unassigned, unfixed and unretested bug.
+- Ten tests carried out and fully executed
+- Two bugs that do not have a major significant impact on the functionality and performance of the product, including:

 I mention that the two bugs do not have a significant negative impact on the product.